jordan-gillard/survey-app/README.md

 #### Populating your database with dummy data
 If your database is empty, and you'd like to add some dummy data, there is the `populate_db_dummy_data.py` script.
-Once you've properly set the `SQLALCHEMY_DATABASE_URI` and run `flask db migrate`, you can add dummy data to your app by running:
+Once you've properly set the `SQLALCHEMY_DATABASE_URI` and run `flask db upgrade`, you can add dummy data to your app by running:
 ```bash
 python populate_db_dummy_data.py